 Independent Medical Exam (IME)

 an examination performed on a Claimant by a doctor chosen and paid for by the injured workers’ employer and/or workers’ compensation insurance carrier.
 Usually these examinations are used to determine whether or not the Claimant is still disabled from his/her work injury.
 Typically, they are brief (often lasting less than 30 minutes).
-IME’s are independent evaluations used to determine the status of the Claimant’s work-related medical condition and not for treatment.
+IME’s are independent […]

 hearsay

 out of court statements being used to prove a fact.
 To constitute hearsay, the out of court statement must be uttered by a person who is not present in the courtroom to be questioned.
 As a general rule hearsay is not admissible but there are some exceptions.
+Example: “At her hearing before a Workers’ Compensation […]

 hearing

 an informal proceeding where workers’ compensation disputes are resolved a hearing is presided over by a Workers’ Compensation Judge.
 Typically, an injured worker, his/her attorney and an attorney representing the employer/workers’ compensation insurance carrier are in attendance at a hearing.
-At the hearing both sides in the case are permitted to present evidence before the Workers’ Compensation Judge who ultimately decides the case.
+At the hearing both sides in the case are permitted to present evidence before the […]

 disfigurement benefits

+benefits that are paid for scars of the head, neck or face that are permanent and unsightly.
 Example: “Fred received disfigurement benefits because of a permanent and unsightly scar that was on his forehead as a result of a work injury”.